mscdw/Duke-Backend/System Diagram.md

 -   **Person Identity Management UI:** Interface within the Hub for analysts to merge, unmerge, and curate person identities in the re-identification collection.
 -   **Rules Engine Management UI:** Allow analysts to create, edit, and manage deterministic rules via the Hub interface.

-### Post–Phase 2 PoV (Scaling Beyond 2 Sites)
+### Post–Phase 2 PoV (Collector Scaling)

 -   **Collector Management UI:** A section in the Hub to register new collectors, monitor their status, and manage site configurations.
--   **(Tentative): Scalability with Message Queues:** Refactor the internal data flow to use a message queue (e.g., Amazon SQS) to enable horizontal scaling beyond two sites.
+-   **(Tentative): Scalability with Message Queues:** Refactor the internal data flow to use a message queue (e.g., Amazon SQS) to enable horizontal collector scaling.
 This decouples data ingestion from processing, improving reliability and throughput under load.
 Estimated effort: **1–2 weeks**.

 ---